 Ancient depiction of a Genius:

-The Genius depicted as a snake:
+The Genius depicted as a serpent:

-The Genius is equivalent to the Demon/Daimon of the Greeks (the one that Socrates says to have) and the Guardian Angel of the Christians (…).
-The Latin word “daemon” means “spirit” while the Greek word “daimon” means “divinity, divine power, guiding spirit, tutelary divinity, spirit of the dead, fortune”, and their common PIE root means “divider, supplier (of fortune and destiny)“: it is no coincidence that with the advent of Christianism the concept of “demon” has become synonymous of evil entity.
-Other equivalent figures are the Fylgja (literally “someone that accompanies”, sometimes designated as “aettarfylgja”, “fylgja of the ancestry”) and the Hamingja (that in Icelandic means mainly “fortune”) of the Nordics, both being a supernatural form of life connected with the fortune/destiny of a person.
-The word “fylgja” has the same root of the English word “follow” (from Ancient English “fylgian, fylgan”, with the meaning of “accompany” [referred to a disciple], “moving in the same direction”).
-The word “hamingja” is composed by “hamr” (“shape”) and the verb “gangr” (“go/walk”) in the sense of “he who walks in the shape/form” (the physical shape/form, i.e. the body), in reference to the memory of what there was of good, noble and honourable in our long gone ancestors, the noble and honourable part that lives on in the ancestry, handed down from body to body, through memory.
+The Genius is equivalent to the Daimon of the Greeks and the Guardian Angel of the Christians (…); the Latin word “daemon” and the Greek word “daimon” mean “spirit, divinity, divine power, guiding spirit, tutelary divinity, spirit of the dead, fortune”, and their common PIE root means “divider, supplier (of fortune and destiny)“: it is no coincidence that with the advent of Christianism the concept of “demon” has become synonymous of evil entity.
+Other equivalent figures are the Fylgja (literally “someone that accompanies”, sometimes designated as “aettarfylgja”, “fylgja of the ancestry”) and the Hamingja (that in Icelandic means mainly “fortune”) of the Nordics, both being a supernatural form of life connected with the fortune and destiny of a person: the word “fylgja” has the same root of the English word “follow” (from Ancient English “fylgian, fylgan”, with the meaning of “accompany” [referred to a disciple], “move in the same direction”) and the word “hamingja” is composed by “hamr” (“shape”) and “gangr” (“to walk”), with the meaning of “he who walks in the shape” (i.e. the physical shape of the body), in reference to the memory of what there was of noble and honourable in our ancestors, the noble and honourable part that lives on in the ancestry, handed down from body to body, through memory.
 In addition to the examples described above there are the Fravashi of the Persians and the Ka of the Egyptians.
-The Fravashi consists in the double of an individual and in his transcendental guardian (identified with the spirit of a dead ancestor).
-The word “fravashi” is commonly reconstructed as *fravarti, from the root -var (“to choose”), with the meaning of “one who has been selected”: only the child who has been chosen/selected to be reborn will obtain the Fravashi of one of his honourable ancestors, i.e. himself in a previous life.
-The Ka too is the double of an individual (it was often represented in Egyptian iconography as a second image of the king), it is transmitted from father to son and indicates the life force/spirit of an individual.
+The Fravashi consists in the double of an individual and in his transcendent guardian, often identified with the spirit of an ancestor: the word “fravashi” is commonly reconstructed as *fravarti, from the root -var (“to choose”), with the meaning of “one who has been chosen”, indeed only the child that was chosen or selected to be reborn through the initiation would have obtained the Fravashi of one of his honourable ancestors, i.e. himself in a previous life.
+The Ka too is the double of an individual: it was often represented in Egyptian iconography as a second image of the king and it was passed down from father to son symbolizing the life force and spirit of an individual.
 Lastly we can remember that our shadow is the manifestation of the metaphysical reality of the “double”: hence the belief in the dead intended as shadows or intangible ghosts.

-Even the concept of “fortune” falls in the same category of entities, having originally the same meaning of “destiny” as “project, purpose that predetermines the essential course of the individual existence” (and in this context we can remember the Roman goddess Fortuna and the Greek goddesses Ananke [“necessity”] and Tyche [“fortune/luck”], personifications of the concepts of destiny, fate and fortune/lack).
-Fortunate is the one who owns a destiny, in the sense of he who owns a Spirit, Genius, Daimon, Fylgja, Hamingja, Fravashi or Ka.
-Unfortunate is the one who doesn’t possess a destiny and is excluded from the eternal cycle of death and rebirth inside the ancestry.
-Indeed the PIE root of the word “fortune” is *bher- (“to carry”), in the sense of “what is carried/brought on”: what we carry inside us, the honour of the long dead ancestor that we are and that we have inside, that guides us, the ancestor that we have brought back to life in ourselves.
-Fortune, Destiny, Genius, Daimon, Fylgja, Hamingja, Fravashi, Ka and many other similar entities are all equivalent, their meaning and origin lies in the vision of life of our forebears!
+Also the concept of “fortune” falls within the same category of entities, having originally the same meaning of “destiny”, and in this context we can remember the Roman goddess Fortuna and the Greek goddesses Ananke (“necessity”) and Tyche (“fortune”), personifications of the concepts of fortune, destiny and fate intended as a necessity.
+“Fortunate” is therefore he who possesses a metaphysical destiny in a higher sense, he who possesses a Spirit, Genius, Daimon, Fylgja, Hamingja, Fravashi or Ka.
+“Unfortunate” is instead he who doesn’t possess a destiny and is excluded from the eternal cycles of deaths and rebirths within the ancestry.
+Indeed the PIE root of the word “fortune” is *bher- (“to carry”), with the meaning of “what is carried on”: what we carry inside us, the honour of a noble ancestry that we embody, that we have inside and guides us, the ancestors that we have brought back to life in ourselves.
+Fortune, Destiny, Fate, Genius, Daimon, Fylgja, Hamingja, Fravashi, Ka and many other similar entities are all equivalent symbols, their meaning and primordial origin lies in the vision of life of our forebears!